MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 What are academics like?

-MIT consists of six schools, across which there are 54 majors and 58 minors.
+MIT consists of six schools, across which there are 56 majors and 58 minors.
 The six schools are School of Architecture and Planning, School of Engineering, School of Humanities, Arts, and Social Sciences, MIT Sloan School of Management, School of Science, and the MIT Schwarzman College of Computing.
-Unlike some other colleges, you don’t have to apply to a specific school.
-All MIT undergrads enter undeclared and choose a school during their Sophomore year.
-That way, you have time to explore classes from all six schools and make an informed decision about which major is the best option for you.
+Unlike some other colleges, students don’t have to apply to a specific school.
+All MIT undergrads enter undeclared and choose a school during their sophomore year.
+That way, students have time to explore classes from all six schools and make an informed decision about which major is the best option for them.
 At MIT, you’ll be thankful you have a full year to decide on your major and minor.
-They offer everything from Ancient and Medieval Studies to Flexible Nuclear Science and Engineering.
+Some of the most popular areas of study are within Science and Math, but MIT offers everything from Ancient and Medieval Studies to Flexible Nuclear Science and Engineering.
 Many of the majors are also offered as minors, so if you’re interested in humanities, but primarily want a STEM degree, you can still pursue your passions in a consistent and intentional way.

 Is MIT affordable?

-The full price (including tuition, fees, room and board) of an MIT education for the 2019–20 academic year is $73,160.
+The full price (including tuition, fees, room and board) of an MIT education for the 2022–23 academic year is $79,850.
 Like many top colleges, MIT is committed to helping students pay for their education.
-The university awards aid that meets 100% of demonstrated financial need, bringing the average total price paid by an MIT student receiving need-based aid to about $23,000.
-Overall, 89% of students receive some type of financial aid including scholarships and work, and 72% of students graduate debt-free.
-MIT is one of only five US universities that is need blind for both domestic and foreign students, meaning that they accept students regardless of their financial aid needs.
+The university awards aid that meets 100% of demonstrated financial need, bringing the average total price paid by an MIT student receiving financial aid to about $17,986.
+Overall, 85% of students receive some type of financial aid including scholarships and work.
+MIT is one of only five U.S. universities that is need blind for both domestic and foreign students, meaning that they accept students regardless of their financial aid needs.